Joshua-Okidi/qr-code/README-template.md

 Add a screenshot of your solution.
 The easiest way to do this is to use Firefox to view your project, right-click the page and select "Take a Screenshot".
 You can choose either a full-height screenshot or a cropped one based on how long the page is.
 If it's very long, it might be best to crop it.

-Alternatively, you can use a tool like [FireShot](https://getfireshot.com/) to take the screenshot.
-FireShot has a free option, so you don't need to purchase it.

 Then crop/optimize/edit your image however you like, add it to your project, and update the file path in the image above.

 **Note: Delete this note and the paragraphs above when you add your screenshot.
 If you prefer not to add a screenshot, feel free to remove this entire section.**